interactive-cookbook/recipe-generation/README.md

 * `pip install transformers`

+Note: Running the AMR parser requires further dependencies than the ones listed in the current section (see [amr_parsing Readme](https://github.com/interactive-cookbook/recipe-generation/tree/main/amr_parsing)).

 Spacy is only needed if the spacy tagger and dependency parser should be used for the gold extracted instruction.
-Otherwise stanza is used. <br>
+Otherwise stanza is used as default. <br>
 [Spacy](https://spacy.io/usage/models) library and model for english:
 * `pip install spacy`
 * `python -m spacy download en_core_web_sm`